nateKlaux/Naviga.Docs/Solicitor Concierge/SolCon_Structure.md

 ## Welcome

 Welcome to the Solicitor Concierge (SolCon) User Guide.
-SolCon is an application designed to help you manage your offers and products.
+SolCon is a flexible application designed to help you create Offer Groups, sell your Offer Groups, and manage the users who have access to them.

+### Overview

+An Offer Group is comprised of different inventory products.
+The different types of inventory products are available areas, sales products, marketing texts, terms & conditions texts, and premiums.
+First, you will create all of your inventory products.
+Next, you will create your Offer Groups.
+Last, you will create your users and teams, designating their access and permissions.

+### SolCon diagram

+The diagram below shows you how the different components of SolCon work together.
+ (DIAGRAM)

+> Tip: Your SolCon site automatically syncs with your Subscribe database and imports your Billing Products from the Subscriber Concierge database.
+A billing product is a combination of your divisions (individual publications) and your service types (delivery frequencies).
+Besides adding postal codes, billing products cannot be edited.
+However, you can group them into sales products to incorporate them into an Offer Group.

+### Guide structure

 This guide will explore some key concepts to help you understand the SolCon application and guide you through common tasks.

-Your SolCon site automatically syncs with your Subscribe database and sync your Billing Products.
-This means that your divisions (individual publications) and Frequencies (Delivery Schedules) are already accessible in the SolCon site.
-You can use SolCon to manage your particular products, offer groups, communications, and more.
+The guide contains three main sections, [quick start](example.com), [SolCon UI guide](example.com), and [tutorials](example.com).

+The quick start provides the highest overview and instruction to get you going.
+Its aim is to show you how create your inventory products and first Offer Group quickly.
+It also acts as a good overview for how SolCon works.

+The SolCon UI Guide explores how to navigate around the SolCon application.
+The application contains many features.
+Use this section to for high-level definitions and explanations.

+The tutorials provide the most detail and information.
+They walk you through each step for each feature in SolCon.

 ## SolCon Quick Start